looak/Gambit/README.md

 Dev Blog
 =====
+### (2018-11-07)
+#### Good news today!
+	Maybe I'll share it at some later point, exciting stuff though! :)

+	Regarding the chess engine progress, I've hardened enPassant and think I've fixed all kinks, still might be some issue with it regarding the bitboard.
+For some reason, pos_three can't move the rook to e4 after I've unmade a EnPassant move to that square, but my specific unit test for it passes so it might be something else.

+	I need to harden make / unmake, the MoveGenerator has to make the move to check if it is valid, maybe I can do that some other way?

 ### (2018-11-04)
 #### A chess engine ignoring chess.
 	For some reason I had flaged a board where there was chess to be illegal, what kind of chess engine